-- i.
-Prepare and submit a development application under the Integrated Planning Act 1997 and the Fisheries Act 1994 (if required) - ii.
-Finalise the design of the culvert rehabilitation including ancillary items such as erosion protection and new head walls in accordance with sound engineering and the requirements of this Design Criteria - iii.
-Prepare drawings as required - iv.
-Assemble standard and supplementary specifications - v.
-Update engineers estimate - vi.
-Deliver scheme.
+- Prepare and submit a development application under the Integrated Planning Act 1997 and the Fisheries Act 1994 (if required). - Finalise the design of the culvert rehabilitation including ancillary items such as erosion protection and new head walls in accordance with sound engineering and the requirements of this manual. - Prepare drawings as required. - Assemble standard and supplementary specifications. - Update engineers estimate. - Deliver scheme.

-10 Summary
+12 Summary

-There is an increasing need to cost-effectively replace / rehabilitate deteriorating corrugated metal culverts.
+There is an increasing need to cost-effectively extend the life, rehabilitate or replace deteriorating corrugated metal culverts.

-This Design Criteria provides the technical information required to assist TMR manage the risks associated with defective CCMC through rehabilitation and/or replacement in accordance with Australian and International practice.
+This manual provides the technical information required to assist the department manage the risks associated with defective CCMC through life extension, rehabilitation and/or replacement in accordance with Australian and International practice.